-The Council is modernising and transforming, underpinned by co-operative principles.
-It has responded as effectively within the financial constraints it operates under and has worked to deliver a savings programme in excess of £70m since 1st April 2016.
+The Council is modernising and transforming, underpinned by our values.
+It has responded effectively within the financial constraints it operates under and has worked to deliver a savings programme in excess of £70m since 1st April 2016.
 As part of this, it is exploring new and innovative solutions to achieve effective outcomes for its citizens, and the integration of health and social care across the city is very much at the centre of this.
 Likewise, the growth plans and emphasis on increasing the housing offer and support for businesses will make a significant contribution to the future of the city and the financial viability of the Council.

 The delivery on regeneration, the compelling vision, the effective financial stewardship, strong external relationships and the highly respected leadership of the Council are all contributing to the realisation of tangible benefits across the city.
-These, coupled with the huge energy and commitment of the Council’s staff, means that the City Council is in a strong position to address the challenges ahead that they and all of local government are facing.
+These, coupled with the huge energy and commitment of the Council’s workforce, means that the City Council is in a strong position to address the challenges ahead that they and all of local government are facing.

 The City Council